OI-wiki/i18n/docs/string/trie.md

     $1\le n\le 10^4$, $1\le m\le 10^5$, and the length of all strings does not exceed $50$ .

-    ??? mdui-shadow-6 "Problem solution"
+    ??? mdui-shadow-6 "Solution"
         Create trie for all names, and then query whether the string exists in trie and whether it has already been called.
-The first call is marked as called.
+Each name is marked as called after the first call.

     ??? mdui-shadow-6 "Template code"
         ```cpp